Alexandrov geometry: foundations: Local definitions and globalization

-In the two-dimensional case this theorem was proved by Paolo Pizzetti \cite{pizzetti}; latter it was reproved independently by Alexandr Alexandrov \cite{alexandrov:devel}.
+In the two-dimensional case this theorem was proved by Paolo Pizzetti \cite{pizzetti}; later it was reproved independently by Alexandr Alexandrov \cite{alexandrov:devel}.
 Victor Toponogov \cite{toponogov-globalization+splitting} proved it for Riemannian manifolds of all dimensions.
-In the above generality, the theorem first appears in the paper of Mikhael Gromov, Yuri Burago and Grigory Perelman \cite{BGP}; simplifications and modifications were given by Conrad Plaut \cite{plaut:dimension}, Katsuhiro Shiohama \cite{shiohama} and in the book of Dmitry Burago, Yuri Burago and Sergei Ivanov \cite{BBI}.
+In the above generality, the theorem first appears in the paper of Michael Gromov, Yuriy Burago, and Grigory Perelman \cite{burago-gromov-perelman}; simplifications and modifications were given by Conrad Plaut \cite{plaut:dimension}, Katsuhiro Shiohama \cite{shiohama}, and in the book of Dmitry Burago, Yuriy Burago, and Sergei Ivanov \cite{burago-burago-ivanov}.
 A generalization for non-complete but geodesic spaces was obtained by the third author \cite{petrunin:globalization}; namely it solves the following exercise: